WPManageNinja/fluent-support/readme.txt

 8. FluentSupport Dashboard

 == Changelog ==

+= 1.9.3 (Date: October 20, 2025) =
+* Added: Fluent Cart product purchase widget in the ticket sidebar.
+* Added: Fluent Cart product and order options in custom fields.
+* Added: Workflow trigger based on Fluent Cart product and order from custom fields.
+* Added: Option to integrate the customer portal into the Fluent Cart customer dashboard.
+* Added: Multi-select option for product filtering in tickets.
+* Improved: Refined plugin performance for increased speed and efficiency.

 = 1.9.2 (Date: August 20, 2025) =
 * Added: Product assignment to tickets in Workflow Actions.